This accessibility statement applies to www.berkshirepublichealth.co.uk

 Feedback and reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or if you think there is an area where we’re not meeting accessibility requirements, please email Public Health Services for Berkshire (hosted by Bracknell Forest Council): firstname.lastname@example.org
+If you find any problems not listed on this page or if you think there is an area where we’re not meeting accessibility requirements, please email Berkshire East’s Public Health Hub: firstname.lastname@example.org.

-If you require information on different formats for this website such as accessible PDFs, large print, easy read, audio recording or braille, please contact Public Health Services for Berkshire (hosted by Bracknell Forest Council): email@example.com
+If you require information on different formats for this website such as accessible PDFs, large print, easy read, audio recording or braille, please contact Berkshire East’s Public Health Hub: email@example.com.

 We’ll consider your request and get back to you within 3 days.